 When someone mentions family, what comes to mind?
 Do you immediately think of mom, dad, siblings, and the cat?
 If you did, you are not alone.
 Well, the cat thing might make you a bit strange, but many of us do consider pets a part of the family.
 On the other hand, some folks, this writer included, might think, “Which family.”

 Yes, some people have more than one family.
 One is the family of origin mentioned above and related to that is the extended family.
 You know, grandparents, aunts, uncles, cousins, and dad’s old buddy who’s been hanging around since they were in diapers together.
 Of course, some of us have variations on the theme.
 Take me, for example.
 I have what you might call a non-traditional family.

 It is unusual for someone born in the Midwestern United States and raised in the Southwest to have a rugby family.
 I happen to be one of those lucky few, and one Saturday a few years ago, I dropped in on that family.
-My old club was hosting rugby tournament, which gave me an excuse to go hang out with some old friends and watch a bit of rugby.
+My old club was hosting a tournament, which gave me an excuse to go hang out with some old friends and watch a bit of rugby.

-As luck would have it, one of the young guys playing for a visiting team the son of a former opponent.
+As luck would have it, one of the young guys playing for a visiting team was the son of a former opponent.
 The kid realized I was about his dad’s age and asked if I remembered him, which I did.
 We chatted a bit before going our separate ways.
-Meeting him, remembering his dad, and seeing some guys I had not seen in years stared me on a stroll down memory lane.
+Meeting him, remembering his dad, and seeing some guys I had not seen in years started me on a stroll down memory lane.

 Rugby found me in 1974.
 That may seem like the dark ages to some, but it was not that long ago for me.
 I say rugby found me because that is what happened.
 Like most people in Texas, rugby was a foreign word to me.
 Then a friend asked me if I’d like to join the North Texas State University Rugby Club.[i]